Welcome to Ragnar

 Getting Started

-Ragnar runs on .NET 10.0 and can be built and executed easily on Windows, macOS, or Linux.
+Ragnar runs on .NET 10.0 and can be executed easily on Windows, macOS, or Linux.

 Prerequisites

-Ensure you have the .NET 10.0 SDK installed on your machine.
-You can verify this by running:
+Ensure you have the .NET 10.0 Runtime (or SDK) installed on your machine.

 Running Ragnar

-Ragnar features both an interactive REPL mode and the ability to execute script files directly.
+Ragnar features both an interactive REPL mode and the ability to execute script files and expressions directly via command-line arguments.

 Interactive REPL